droglenc/NCMTH207/modules/resources/HWFormat.md

 To compile the Notebook to MSWord, select the small arrow on the icon that either says "Preview" or "Knit" and select "Knit to Word".
 If you get an error related to the name of your Notebook file, then simply select "Knit to Word" a second time.
 If the document does not produce an MSWord document (this make take several seconds) then there may be an error in your R code.

 ![Notebook Knit to Word](../zimgs/Notebook_KnitWord.JPG)

+Some exercises, in addition to using R, may require you to perform calculations that are more efficiently done by hand than by typing into the computer (e.g., some long equations).
+In these instances, you could take a picture of the hand-written work and paste it into the end of your MSWord file.
+If doing this, make sure you refer to this work when answering the questions in the RStudio notebook (e.g., answer with "See hand calculations at the end of the document.")
+Do not paste in your photos until after you have compiled your final R notebook as compiling it will replace any previously compiled MSWord documents.

+A PDF can be created from the MSWord document with File..Save As menu and then change the "Save as type" to "PDF."
+The PDF can then be handed in via GradeScope.

 <br>
 <br>